cmpente/Liveon/README.md

 ### Architecture

-AltLife follows Clean Architecture principles with distinct layers:
+liveon follows Clean Architecture principles with distinct layers:

 * **Domain** – Business logic and use cases operate on plain models without Android dependencies.
 * **Data** – Repositories interact with Room and JSON to persist and retrieve data, mapping between entities and domain models.